9leonardoruilova/9leonardoruilova/README.md

 - 👋 Hi, I’m @9leonardoruilova
 - 👀 I’m interested in forth, asm, c, cpp programming languages and z80, 6502 and 6800 cpus
-- 🌱 I’m currently reading about general systems theory, collapsology, anthropocene, cthulhucene and algae-based biofuel
+- 🌱 I’m currently reading about general systems theory, collapsology and anthropocene/cthulhucene
 - 💞️ I’m looking to collaborate on GPL 2 and GPL 3 free software projects with focus on sustainability
 - 📫 How to reach me: I'm in Telegram as https://t.me/againstplannedobsolescence